 I practice on Monday, Thursday and Friday daytime.

-I offer online appointments on Monday and Thursday and face to face appointments on Friday in Twickenham.
+I offer online appointments on Monday, Thursday and Friday, with some face to face appointments on Friday in Twickenham.

 Currently I have no face to face vacancies, however I do have limited availability for online work.